Collaborative Research Degree programmes (joint awards)

 - Contribution of the partners to the programme: for a joint award, the normal expectation is that there will be an equal academic contribution from each partner.

 Strategic approval: Partnerships Board (PB)/Queen Mary Senior Executive (QMSE) (depending on the complexity of the proposal) will grant strategic approval of the partnership.
-This is done on the basis of a Partnership Proposal Form and a Due Diligence process and risk assessment.
+This is done on the basis of a High Risk Proposal Form, including a Due Diligence process and risk assessment.
+For more information on this part of the process, see the High Risk Activity page.

 Double PhD arrangement: QMUL does not normally enter into double PhD arrangements with another institution.